 An upsell happens when you convince a customer to buy more than they originally planned.
 Here’s an example of an upsell:

 You own a pizza shop and a customer orders a medium pizza every Friday.
-You suggest they buy a large pizza and, because the customer frequents your business, they agree to the bigger order.
+You suggest they buy a large pizza so they have some leftovers for lunch on Saturday.
+Or, you suggest adding a dessert or breadsticks to their order.
+And, because the customer frequents your business, they’re more likely to agree to the bigger order.

 Cross-selling is similar to an upsell.
 Instead of the same kind of item with a higher value, the customer buys a different product or service.
 Let’s say you own a salon.
-You might cross-sell a color service to a customer who usually gets a haircut.
+You might cross-sell a color service to a customer who usually gets a haircut or suggest they purchase the type of products you use on their hair in the salon.

 Upsells and cross-sells are extremely valuable when marketing to existing customers.
 Usually, the more a customer spends at a business, the more often they return.